TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 ## Artist Tags for the Furry Model

 The Furry model was not trained with artist tags like the Anime model was.
 As a result, prompting for `artist:artistname` will not result in that artist's style. **However**, any tag you construct this way **will** have consistent stylistic results.
-You just have to invent and artist's name, and document the results.
+You just have to invent an artist's name, and document the results.
 Hopefully you will find an artist the model "hallucinates" in a pleasing way.

 # In-depth UI info